delftwaves/swash-docs/docs/getting_started/intel_fortran/windows.rst

    intel-fortran-essentials-2025.3.1.25_offline.exe

-Follow the instruction steps and complete the installation.
+Follow the instruction steps to complete the successful installation.
 This might take a while.

 .. note::